Yashwant Dinkar Pendharkar

-Yashwant Dinkar Pendharkar (9 March 1899 - 26 November 1985) was a Marathi poet from Maharashtra, India.
+Yashwant Dinkar Pendharkar (9 March 1899 – 26 November 1985) was an Indian Marathi poet from Maharashtra, India.
 He wrote poetry under the pen name Yashwant.

-Pendharkar was born on 9 March 1899, in the town of Tarale in Satara District.
-Before finishing his school education at the City High School of Sangli, he discontinued it out of unfavorable financial circumstances.
-He moved to Pune to take up clerical jobs to support himself.
-While working, Pendharkar read Marathi literature widely, and developed a love for reading, especially poetry and also composing his own poetry.
+He served as the court poet (Rajkavi) of Baroda State and was honored with the title "Maharashtra-Kavi".

+Early life

+Yashwant was born on 9 March 1899 in Chaphal, located in the Satara district.
+He completed his education in Sangli.
+After passing his matriculation examination, he moved to Pune and took up employment as a clerk.
+During the early stage of his career, he received guidance on poetic composition from the poet Sadhudas.

+Literary career

+Yashwant's early poetry was predominantly nationalistic in nature.
+After associating with the Ravikiran Mandal, his work was influenced by English Romantic poetry.
+His poetry was characterized as lyrical, emotionally intense, and reflective of the joys and sorrows of common people, making him the most prominent figure within the Ravikiran Mandal.

 At the 1921 Marathi Sahitya Sammelan in Baroda, Pendharkar met Madhav Julian and Shridhar Ranade, and the three formed a friendship based on common literary interests.
 The three lived in Pune and started frequently meeting for literary discussions.
 Soon Gajanan Tryambak Madkholkar, Shankar Kanetkar (poet Girish), and D. L. Gokhale joined the meetings, and the group eventually identified itself as Ravikiran Mandal.
 (Viththal Dattatreya Ghate later joined the group.)

 Ravikiran Mandal popularised Marathi poetry in Maharashtra during approximately 1922-35 through public poetry recitals by member poets.
 Pendharkar had both a melodious voice and a talent for presenting his recitals very effectively.
 (Some of the recitals used to be held in Lokamanya Tilak's Gayakwadwada in Pune under the sponsorship of Tilak's son Shridhar.)

+In 1929, Yashwant published his first major and popular poetry collection, Yashodhan.
+He subsequently published several other collections, including Yashogandha (1934), Yashogiri (1944) and Ojaswini (1946).

+In addition to short lyrical poetry, Yashwant composed several long narrative poems: